Frequently Asked Questions about our Kindergartens

 Does my child have to be toilet-trained to go to kindergarten?

 No. The teaching team will work with you and your family to assist you with this phase of your child’s development

 Does my child have to be fully immunised to go to kindergarten?

 No. All children are welcome at our Kindergartens.

 Do you provide support with transport to kindergarten?

 We have a kindergarten van service to pick up and collect children.
 This is a free service for families whose children would otherwise not be able to attend kindergarten.
 Due to our kindergartens being spread across the Hutt Valley, our van can only service areas where there is the most need.
-We currently have one kindergarten van and will soon be introducing a second.
+We currently have two kindergarten vans.

 Please speak to your Head Teacher to enquire about eligibility to use the service and seat availability.